 The Company continues to be an important purchaser of products and services for the purpose of its internal operations and client servicing.
-Such suppliers include IT, Market Data, Operations, Premises, Office Supplies & Document Services, Marketing, Communications, Travel, HR and Consulting services.
+Suppliers include IT, Market Data, Operations, Premises, Office Supplies & Document Services, Marketing, Communications, Travel, HR and Consulting Services.
 As a financial services company, most of the Company's impacts on society are linked to our choice of suppliers, with a limited impact from our internal processes.
 The Company integrates both social and environmental dimensions into its Procurement selection process.
-AXA's Sustainable Procurement strategy to suppliers is based on well-defined pillars: to behave responsibly and improve relationships when dealing with suppliers and know the Sustainability related risks of our suppliers and influence them to improve/mitigate the risk.
-Suppliers are sourced according to their commitment to sustainability, and this is embedded into our decision-making process.
+AXA Group's Sustainable Procurement strategy for suppliers is based on well-defined pillars: to behave responsibly and improve relationships when dealing with suppliers and understand the Sustainability related risks of our suppliers and influence them to improve/mitigate the risk.
+Suppliers are sourced according to their commitment to sustainability, and this is embedded in our decision-making process.
 The process is composed of segmentation of risks and assessment of those risks.
-Based on AXA's Procurement Sustainability Stakes Matrix, the Company performs risk segmentation to classify suppliers into three categories (high, medium or low stake).
-A rating of the supplier by an external third party is mandatory for all high-stake suppliers.
-This evaluation includes one section on 'Labor'.
+Based on the AXA Group's Procurement Sustainability Stakes Matrix, the Company performs risk segmentation to classify suppliers into three categories (high, medium, or low stake).
+A rating of the supplier by an external third party is mandatory for all medium and high-stake suppliers.
+This evaluation includes a section on 'Labour'.

-3 - Engagements and policies in relation to modern slavery and human trafficking
+3. Engagements and policies in relation to slavery and human trafficking

-The AXA Group continues to be committed to respecting internationally recognized human rights principles as defined by the United Nations Universal Declaration of Human Rights, the core standards of the International Labour Organisation and the Guiding Principles for the implementation of the United Nations "Protect, Respect and Remedy" Framework (Ruggie Principles).
+The AXA Group is committed to respecting internationally recognised human rights principles as defined by the United Nations Universal Declaration of Human Rights, the core standards of the International Labour Organisation and the Guiding Principles for the implementation of the United Nations "Protect, Respect and Remedy" Framework (Ruggie Principles).
 The AXA Group is also committed to applying international general and sector-specific standards such as the UN Principles for Responsible Investment, the UN Principles for Sustainable Insurance and the UN Global Compact ("UN GC").
-Since 2003, AXA has adhered to the UN GC and has formally committed to promoting its ten guiding principles, including those on human rights (such as avoiding complicity in human rights abuses and supporting and respecting the protection of internationally proclaimed human rights) and labour standards (such as supporting the elimination of all forms of forced and compulsory labour and the effective abolition of child labour).
+Since 2003, AXA adheres to the UN GC and has formally committed to promoting its ten guiding principles, including those on human rights (such as avoiding complicity in human rights abuses and supporting and respecting the protection of internationally proclaimed human rights) and labour standards (such as supporting the elimination of all forms of forced and compulsory labour and the effective abolition of child labour).

-In addition, AXA Group has put in place policies and guidance to support its commitment to ethical business practices across the organisation.
+In addition, the AXA Group has put in place policies to support its commitment to ethical business practices across the organisation.
 These include:

-- The AXA Group Human Rights Policy1, which aims to ensure that - (i) the Group does not cause or contribute to adverse human rights impacts; and - (ii) such impacts are addressed when they occur.
-The policy also sets out AXA's commitment to identify, prevent and/or mitigate adverse indirect human rights impacts that are linked to its operations or services, through its business relationships or projects it has invested in or insured. - The AXA Group Compliance and Ethics Code (the "Code")2, which establishes guiding principles and Group-wide policies designed to ensure that all AXA Group companies and their personnel have a common vision of the Group's ethical standards and operate in accordance with those standards.
-All AXA employees are encouraged to report promptly any practices, actions or conduct that they believe are inappropriate or inconsistent with any of the policies set out in the Code through their local whistleblowing procedures.
-Senior officers of AXA entities are asked to submit an annual certification to confirm that they comply with all the provisions set out in the Code.
+- The AXA Group Human Rights Policy, which aims to ensure that (i) the Group does not cause or contribute to adverse human rights impacts and (ii) such impacts are addressed when they occur.
+The policy also sets out AXA's commitment to identify, prevent and/or mitigate adverse indirect human rights impacts that are linked to its operations or services, through its business relationships or projects it has invested in or insured. - The AXA Group Compliance and Ethics Guide (the 'Guide'), which establishes guiding principles and Group-wide policies designed to ensure that all AXA Group companies and their personnel have a common vision of the Group's ethical standards (including the UN GC principles on human rights, labour standards, environment and anti-corruption) and operate in accordance with those standards.
+All AXA employees are encouraged to report promptly any practices, actions or conduct that they believe are inappropriate or inconsistent with any of the policies set out in the Guide through their local whistleblowing procedures.
+Senior officers of AXA entities are asked to submit an annual certification to confirm that they comply with all the provisions set out in the Guide.